charan-1230/Screen_time_Visualisations/README.md

 3. **Geographical Data** (`world.geojson`)
    - World map boundaries for choropleth visualization
    - Country polygons with proper projections

-## Usage Guide

-### Navigation
-- Use the navigation bar to switch between the three main visualizations
-- Toggle between light and dark themes using the theme switcher
-- Each visualization section has its own interactive controls

-### Interaction Features
-- **Hover Effects**: Hover over map regions, chart elements, or heatmap cells for detailed information
-- **Filtering**: Use dropdown menus and buttons to filter data by age groups, time periods, or countries
-- **Toggle Views**: Switch between different chart types within visualizations 1 and 2
-- **Responsive Design**: Works seamlessly across desktop, tablet, and mobile devices

 ## Key Insights